mlberkeley/blog/_posts/2017-10-29-adversarial-examples.markdown

 There are many other ways to protect against adversarial attacks that we won't wade into in this introductory post, but the question is still an open research topic and if you're interested there are many great papers on the subject.

+## Black Box Attacks

+An interesting and important observation of adversarial examples is that they generally are not model or architecture specific.
+Adversarial examples generated for one neural network architecture will transfer very well to another architecture.
+In other words, if I want to trick your model I can create my own model and adversarial examples based off of it and then these same adversarial examples will most probably trick your model as well.

+This has huge implications as it means that it is possible to create adversarial examples for a completely black box model where we have no prior knowledge of the internal mechanics.
+In fact, a team at Berkeley managed to launch a [succesful attack](https://arxiv.org/pdf/1611.02770.pdf) on a commercial AI classification system using this method.

 ## Conclusion

 As we move toward a future that incorporates more and more neural networks and deep learning algorithms in our daily lives we have to be careful to remember that these models can be fooled very easily.
 Despite the fact that neural networks are to some extent biologically inspired and have near (or super) human capabilities in a wide variety of tasks, adversarial examples teach us that their method of operation is nothing like how real biological creatures work.
 As we've seen neural networks can fail quite easily and catastrophically, in ways that are completely alien to us humans.